The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

-Personalize the onboarding flow based on each user needs
+Personalize the onboarding flow based on each user’s needs

-Why do so many SaaS products feature a welcome screen?
+Why do so many SaaS companies feature a welcome screen?

-Not to welcome new customers, but to segment them – to provide more personalized user onboarding.
+Not to welcome new customers, but to segment them – to provide more personalized user onboarding and drive customer success.

-With a few simple questions, Kontentino segments new trials by company type.
+With a few simple questions, Kontentino segments new trials by company type and use case.